Ferris-Labs/site-draft/content/en/docs/Overview/ferris_fx/DeveloperGuide/Deploy_A_Service.md

 }
 ```

 ## Retrieve Service Specific Configurations, Secrets and Parameters

-DX makes all configurations, secrets and parameters available to each script being run in the service through the `context` object.
+Ferris makes all configurations, secrets and parameters available to each script being run in the service through
+the `context` object.

 The following sample demonstrates the retrieval of the attribuets from the context object.